Cyber Security Workbook for On Board Ship Use

 Cyber risk management should be an inherent part of safety and security and should be considered at all levels of the company, including senior management ashore and onboard personnel.

-The fifth edition has been produced and supported by BIMCO and International Chamber of Shipping (ICS).
+The sixth edition has been produced and supported by BIMCO and the International Chamber of Shipping (ICS).

 BIMCO